Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ![](africa_title_effect.png)

-_Figure 6: Increases in usage for books with “Africa” in the title._ Overall usage for each country of books with “Africa” in the title was divided by usage for that country for the full corpus.
-Increases in usage are shown with countries showing unchanged or decreased usage displayed in the lightest shades.
-OA books show relatively more increase across a range of countries, with the increase concentrated in Africa.
+_Figure 6: Increases in usage for books with “Africa” in the title._ Overall usage for each country of books referencing “Africa” in the title was divided by usage for that country for the full corpus (or for the set of OA or non-OA books respectively).
+Increases in usage are shown, with a value of five meaning there are five times the number of downloads for books referencing Africa in the title.
+Countries showing unchanged or decreased usage are displayed in the lightest shades.
+OA books show
+a greater increase across a range of countries, with the increase concentrated in Africa.

 ### Anonymous usage versus logged usage